Stream Data Centers Phoenix I – V

-- 157 acres includes ample availability for additional build-to-suit or custom data center developments on one of the largest data center campuses in the region.
+- 157 acres includes ample availability for additional build-to-suit, mega scale, or custom data center developments on one of the largest data center campuses in the region.

 - Onsite Arizona Public Service Electric Company (APS) substation with ultimate power capacity of 350 MW.